python/cpython/Doc/library/email.mime.rst

    *_subparts* is a sequence of initial subparts for the payload.
 It must be possible to convert this sequence to a list.
-You can always attach new subparts to the message by using the :meth:`Message.attach` method.
+You can always attach new subparts to the message by using the :meth:`Message.attach
+   <email.message.Message.attach>` method.

    Additional parameters for the :mailheader:`Content-Type` header are taken from the keyword arguments, or passed into the *_params* argument, which is a keyword